UCL-RITS/doctoral-programming-intro/index.md

 If you can, we recommend using your own laptop to follow these notes, as the tools will then be ready for use in your research.

-You can follow the [IPython installation instructions](http://ipython.org/install.html).
+You can follow the [Jupyter installation instructions](http://jupyter.readthedocs.io/en/latest/install.html).
-Of the available options, we recommend the [Anaconda](http://continuum.io/downloads) distribution for beginners.
+Of the available options, we recommend the [Anaconda](http://continuum.io/downloads) distribution which includes Jupyter and all the scientific python ecosystem that we will use.
+Choose the Python 3.5 option and follow the instructions on the Anaconda site.

 Downloading the materials
 -----------------------

-You will want to download the [Ipython Notebooks for this course](notebooks.zip), and unzip them into an appropriate folder, so you can find them when you launch the notebook
+You will want to download the [Jupyter Notebooks for this course](notebooks.zip), and unzip them into an appropriate folder, so you can find them when you launch the notebook

 PDF Handout